tokensec/gpts-compliance-insight/README.md

 ## 🧩 GPTs Compliance Insights (GCI)

-An open-source project led by Sharon Shama and developed by Gil Portnoy
+An open-source project led by Sharon Shama, Security researcher at Token Security, and developed by Gil Portnoy, Core team engineer at Token Security.

 ### 🔍 Overview